The course on Network Science aims to provide a general and basic introduction to the art of “networking”, that tries to unravel

 networks appearing in nature (such as the human brain, biological networks and social human interactions).

-The course on Networking will introduce concepts of Network Science, that basically studies the interplay
+The course on Network Science introduces the concepts of Network Science, the theory of networks that basically studies the interplay

 between, on the one hand, the processes - also called functions or services - on the network and, on the other hand,

-the underlying topology or structure, that can also change over time as an evolving organism.
+the underlying topology, graph or structure, that can also change over time as an evolving organism.

-Network Science combines many disciplines such as graph and network theory, probability theory,
+Network Science combines many disciplines such as graph theory, probability theory,

 After this course, students are expected to represent/abstract real-world infrastructural